we believe in the power of words and will work to provide a platform for voices to be heard beyond social, cultural, political, and economic barriers.

 Stephen Brackett (he/him), Artist, Activist, Educator, Flobots band

 We thank Denver Arts and Venues for the generous donation of a hosting space.
-If live programming is feasible during the 2020 [margins.] conference, it will be held at the historic McNichols Civic Center in downtown Denver.
+Although live programming is not feasible during the 2020 [margins.] conference, we look forward to future events at the historic McNichols Civic Center in downtown Denver.

 We cannot build this space without community support.
 Over 100 backers helped make [margins.] a reality:

 Sam Oh, Guest 2040937256, Whitney Cobb, Ja Racharaks, Rachel Adducci, Courtney Morgan, Stephanie Gaddy, Hillary Leftwich, kit, Alix Roberts, Onyx, Kate Schultz, Mikayla, Holly Walrath, Manuel Aragon, Jeremy Medina, Bree Davies, Torie Jochims, Paul Sztajer, Sophie V., Brooke Dilling, Matt Pioch, Ryan Smolko, DJ, Dustyn Deerman, Mozza, Emily Han-Young Hurd, Brenda Hardwick, William Raillon, April Mehring, Tameca L Coleman, Janice Resendez, Sydney Fowler, Sarah Slater, Patricia McCrystal, Hannah Sage Campbell, Jamie Witham, Alisa, Victoria W, ZBrook, Dagmar, Maria Ramos-Chertok, Victoria, Flor Salcedo, Sarah McKenzie, Kate Nicholson, LisaNadine Ramos, Natalie J. Damschroder, Brendan Schlagel, The High Frontier, Brandon Crews, Olivia Hammerman, Cameron Owen, Guest 698689162, Kira/Ki Marie, D.L.
-Cordero, Liza Bevams, Kate Harvie, Guest 1458634534, Gilbert Zenner, Peggy Lore, Karen Neville, Fernando Gomez, Deborah Jang, Gilbert Zenner, Peggy Lore, Karen Neville, Fernando Gomez, Deborah Jang, Katy Massingill Manck, Jacqui Bryant, Natalie Grand, Jim McElroy, gabriel vogt, Naomi Hazlett, Kimberly Bea, Guest 677252884, Dorine Aileen de Haan, Peter Jansen, Kristen Carter, Michael, Margot Atwell, dtroth54, Lydia, Suzi Q. Smith, Jess Whetsel, Kim
+Cordero, Liza Bevams, Kate Harvie, Guest 1458634534, Gilbert Zenner, Peggy Lore, Karen Neville, Fernando Gomez, Deborah Jang, Gilbert Zenner, Katy Massingill Manck, Jacqui Bryant, Natalie Grand, Jim McElroy, gabriel vogt, Naomi Hazlett, Kimberly Bea, Guest 677252884, Dorine Aileen de Haan, Peter Jansen, Kristen Carter, Michael, Margot Atwell, dtroth54, Lydia, Suzi Q. Smith, Jess Whetsel, Kim, pavlos stavropoulos

 We thank you deeply for your support!